 For State agencies, the plan sets to have 80% of public services implemented at level 4 (the highest level) and most transactions between people and businesses with State management agencies on a digital environment.

-As for the whole society, the draft project proposes the goal of seeking to popularize digital capacity for people and creating favorable conditions for them to access digital infrastructure at a reasonable cost, with broadband access rates set under 2% of their income.
+As for the whole society, the draft project proposes the goal of seeking to popularise digital capacity for people and creating favourable conditions for them to access digital infrastructure at a reasonable cost, with broadband access rates set under 2% of their income.

-“Digital economy is growing in a rapid manner and has a great impact on all aspects of the socio-economic life of all countries.
+According to Vu Dai Thang, Deputy Minister of Planning and Investment, digital economy is growing in a rapid manner and has a great impact on all aspects of the socio-economic life of all countries.
 Thang quoted research results from Google and Temasek (Singapore), saying that Vietnam’s digital economy reached US$3 billion in 2015, increased to US$9 billion in 2018 and is expected to reach US$30 billion by 2025.
-Meanwhile, research by Data61 (Australia) showed that Vietnam’s GDP might increase by about US$162 billion over 20 years if the country is successful in digital transformation”.
-Said Mr. Vu Dai Thang, Deputy Minister of Planning and Investment.
+Meanwhile, research by Data61 (Australia) showed that Vietnam’s GDP might increase by about US$162 billion over 20 years if the country is successful in digital transformation.

 In such a transformation, Thang stressed that enterprises play a key role in digital economic development.
 He also expressed his desire for them to proactively find solutions to apply digital technology, implement digital transformation and participate in building the fundamental elements of the digital economy.

 On the Government’s side, Thang said that the State is actively researching and developing policies for Vietnam to quickly exploit such potential benefits.
 His ministry is also implementing the task of developing a national strategy on the fourth Industrial Revolution, including policies for digital economic development.